gabrielbdsantos/tetris/README.md

   > like to dig into the code.
 Thus, a separate documentation would be of great
   > interest.

-* [ ] Tests for code verification
+* [ ] Include tests for code verification and reliability.

-* [ ] Auto cell matching
+* [ ] Allow auto cell and grading matching between connected blocks.

-* [ ] Integration with an optimization tool

-  > Integrating the module with an optimization tool would require less input
-  > information from the user.

-* [ ] Integration with a visualization tool.
+* [ ] Integrate a visualization tool.

   > Using something like [PyVista][pyvista] or [K3D-Jupyter][k3djupyter]
   > would allow plotting and inspection of vertices, edges, and blocks without